Emurasoft/emurasoft.github.io/en/dlg/customize/edit/index.md

 ## Save Insert/Overwrite Mode check box

-If this box is checked,Insert/Overwrite mode will be saved, and the next time you start a new EmEditor window, theInsert/Overwrite mode will restored.
+If this box is checked, **Insert/Overwrite** mode will be saved, and the next time you start a new EmEditor window, the **Insert/Overwrite** mode will restored.
 If this box is not checked, EmEditor always starts with the insert mode.

 ## Enable Multiple Selections check box